omarhatem44/End-to-end-Chest-Cancer-Classification-/README.md

 <br/>

-> **A production-grade MLOps pipeline for medical imaging** — classifying chest CT scans as cancerous or normal using a fine-tuned VGG16 model, with full experiment tracking, DVC-versioned pipeline, MLflow Model Registry, and automated AWS deployment via GitHub Actions.
+> **A production-grade MLOps pipeline for medical imaging** — classifying chest CT scans as cancerous or normal using a fine-tuned VGG16 model, with full experiment tracking, DVC-versioned pipeline, MLflow Model Registry, Docker containerization, and Kubernetes orchestration via Minikube.

 <br/>